 - Opportunities to speak with key media outlets and top industry analysts.

 Business impact: How is your project directly benefiting your organization?
-Whether it’s impacting another line of business, impacting ROI, or data points showing increased productivity, cost, or time savings, please share details about the project’s measurable impact.
+Is it impacting another line of business or ROI?
+Do data points show increased productivity, cost, or time savings?
+Share details about the project’s measurable impact.

-Digital transformation: Have you: gone through a migration, optimized your existing IT, moved to the cloud (public, private, hybrid, and are you using AWS, Microsoft Azure, or Google?), integrated apps or business processes, or quickly built more modern apps?
-Clearly articulate why you needed to transform, share details of your journey, and where your organization is now by showing us the before and after.
+Digital transformation: Has your organization gone through a migration, optimized your existing IT, integrated apps or business processes, or quickly built more modern apps?
+Has it moved to the cloud (public, private, or hybrid), and are you using AWS, Microsoft Azure, or Google?
+Clearly articulate why you needed to transform, share details of your journey, and illustrate where your organization is now by showing us the before and after.

-Open: Is your project leading innovation by building an open source culture, contributing to community projects, fostering DevOps, promoting diversity, collaboration, and meritocracy?
+Openness: Is your project leading innovation by building an open source culture, contributing to community projects, fostering DevOps, or promoting diversity, collaboration, and meritocracy?
 Is the project using open source technology to support a broad range of applications and business services?
 Tell us about it.

 Community impact or influence: How is your IT making a difference in the lives of others?
-Are you improving your customer, end-user, or employees/s experiences day-to-day?
-Are you influencing an organization or agency to impact communities, or even the society you live in?
+Are you improving your customer, end-user, or employee experiences day-to-day?
+Are you influencing an organization or agency to impact communities or your society?

-Cool factor: Uniqueness and distinct vision for your project showing innovation, creativity, and originality that we haven’t seen or heard of before.
+Cool factor: Does your project have a uniqueness and distinct vision showing innovation, creativity, and originality that we haven’t seen or heard of before?

-May 8-10, 2018: Red Hat Innovation Awards winners and Red Hat Innovator of the Year recognized at Red Hat Summit in San Francisco, CA
+May 7-9, 2019: Red Hat Innovation Awards winners and Red Hat Innovator of the Year recognized at Red Hat Summit in Boston, Massachusetts

-Ashesh Badani, vice president and general manager, OpenShift, Red Hat
+Ashesh Badani, vice president and general manager, Cloud Platforms, Red Hat

-Marco Bill-Peter, vice president, Customer Experience and Engagement, Red Hat
+Marco Bill-Peter, senior vice president, Customer Experience and Engagement, Red Hat

 Sean Michael Kerner, senior editor, eWeek

-Chris Wright, vice president and chief technologist, Office of Technology, Red Hat
+Chris Wright, vice president and chief technology officer, Red Hat